When sending inquires or corrections,

 Dr. Guilford has supplied me with a preliminary copy of her publication about this line, Corey/Cory Miscellany, A Contribution to the Cory Family Society.

-DNA and the Long Island connections have established a relationship to the John 1 line.
+Neither DNA or Long Island connections have established a relationship to the John 1 line.
 The Isaac of Plainfield line is currently in a separate database and was removed from the William Cory database.
 The Isaac of Plainfield database is published on Ancestry.com as a separate tree.
-The database contains 5 trees.
+The database contains 6 trees.
 Four of these trees contain only 1 or two people that have been identified as residing in Plainfield, but no connection has yet been established.
-If and when a connection to the John 1 line is found, the two trees will be merged and databases will be merged.
+If and when a connection to another line is found, the two trees will be merged and databases will be merged.

 All male Corys are welcome to participate in our joint DNA project.
+We would really like to get a male member of the Isaac of Plainfield Line to participate.
 Please refer to our DNA page for further information.